wunderwuzzi23/firefox-cookiemonster/README.md

 The code leverages a single struct for 5 different "kind of" messages to the server.
 The structure is named `wireMessage` and represents all possible JSON requests/responses.
 Due to the use of a single message type for all requests/responses it can get a bit messy trying to understand the code.
 Yay. :)

+## Inspired by Cookie Crimes

+What inspired me to research and build this?
+Go check out [Cookie Crimes](https://github.com/defaultnamehere/cookie_crimes) for Chrome by @mangopdf.

 ## Background and more info about browser remote debugging

 There is more background info about the tool and browser remote debugging on my blog at: